What Is Keyword Research?

 It answers the most fundamental question in SEO: what are your potential customers actually searching for?

-Without keyword research, every SEO effort is built on assumptions.
-You might optimise for terms nobody searches, target keywords too competitive to rank for, or miss opportunities where demand exists but competition is low.
+You might optimise for terms nobody searches, target keywords that are too competitive, or miss opportunities where demand exists and competition is still manageable.

 Why Keywords Still Matter in 2026

-Google's algorithm has evolved far beyond simple keyword matching.
 It uses natural language processing (NLP) to understand topics, synonyms, and searcher intent.
-Some argue this makes keyword research obsolete — they're wrong.
+Some people take that to mean keyword research no longer matters.
+It still does.

 Keywords still matter because: